Finding AI Talent Using Location Intelligence

 To draw high-value AI talent to the company’s existing offices, executives might undertake initiatives to make their headquarters more attractive to Millennials and Generation Z recruits.
 Companies could also partner with local economic development agencies to enhance and market their city’s appeal.

-Choosing the right neighborhood for a headquarters or satellite office can make or break a company’s ability to attract talent.
-Location intelligence, powered by a geographic information system (GIS), reveals the demographics of neighborhoods, ensuring that a company can situate itself in an area attractive to young AI grads.
+Choosing the right neighbourhood for a headquarters or satellite office can make or break a company’s ability to attract talent.
+Location intelligence, powered by a geographic information system (GIS), reveals the demographics of neighbourhoods, ensuring that a company can situate itself in an area attractive to young AI grads.

 One of the selling points of artificial intelligence and machine learning is their growing ability to help business executives make better decisions, faster.